sandstorm12/mlflow_samples/README.md

 2. Feature: Learn how to use experiments and runs
 3. Refactor: Create a standard for model and artifact storage
 4. Refactor: Add through explaination regarding why and how are we using MLFlow
+5. Doc: Create a table for content in this main readme

 ## Contributors